-- According to Kant there was a primordial matter in the universe, but, he did not explain the source of the origin of the primordial matter.
+- It was one of the basic assumptions of Kant’s hypothesis that there was primordial matter in the universe but he never explained the source of the origin of the primordial matter.

 - The collision among the particles of the primordial matter can never generate rotatory motion in it.
 It is an erroneous statement of mechanism.

-However, the importance of Kant’s hypothesis lies in the fact that it was the first scientific attempt for the explanation of the origin of the earth.
-Kant’s hypothesis plays a great role in the postulation of the Nebular hypothesis by Laplace.
+Thus, the very foundation, on which Kant’s hypothesis was based, is proved unsound and wrong.
+However, the importance of Kant’s hypothesis lies in the fact that it was first scientific attempt for the explanation of the origin of the earth.
+In fact, Kant’s hypothesis paved the way for the postulation of nebular hypothesis by Laplace.

 2. Nebular hypothesis of Laplace